enplace2/elastic-search-queries/README.md

-Just messing around with elastic query search
+Messing around with elastic query